Nikki Pease, Consultant in Palliative Medicine, Cardiff, Wales

 “Shared Decision making should also include an ability to share the decisions that have been agreed on”

 Since then, conference organisers have been collating, analysing and evaluating the copious data from this national conference, to establish how it can best inform, the future care planning priorities for Wales, prudent healthcare and the value based healthcare approach.
-In parallel, through collaboration with The Marie Curie Palliative Care Research Centre, Cardiff University, a more detailed evaluation is under way to provide research-grounded framework analysis, which in turn will recommend documents for practical use in day-to-day future care planning.
-Current findings have identified the need for a FCP document with a simple logo for ease of recognition, communication and transferability.
-This final document is planned for later in 2020.
-A briefer summary evaluation can be found here, to outline how comments and agreed key points from participants have been categorised into themes.
+In parallel, the Advance & Future Care Planning Strategy Group for Wales is undertaking a more detailed evaluation to recommend and recommend documents for practical use in day-to-day future care planning.
+Current findings have identified the need for single document approach for Wales, using the NHS Wales logo and ensuring ease of recognition, communication and transferability.
+Here, we provide a summary evaluation of conference data, to outline how comments and agreed key points from participants have been categorised into themes.

 Key outputs from the conference per se, included acknowledgement that the FCP documents produced will need to be easy to identify (e.g. paramedics or Out of Hours GPs often need to quickly locate FCP documents to inform time-critical decisions), interpret and also update, whilst being specific and detailed enough to impact clinical decision making.